jiwon-seattle/Capstone/capstone/Proposal.md

 ## Minimum Viable Product

-User registration (database storage)
-User login/sign-out (with database authentication)
-Map UI that receives current user location
+1. Map UI that receives current user location
-Capability to report an area that has bad reception Capability to show appreciation to other users who shared the information Capability to correct the false information
+2. Capability to report an area that has bad reception
+3. Capability to show appreciation to other users who shared the information
+4. Capability to correct the false information
+5. User registration (database storage)
+6. User login/sign-out (with database authentication)

 ### Tools for MVP